Alcohol and cancer

 - There is no doubt that alcohol can cause seven types of cancer

-- The more we cut down on alcohol, the more we reduce the risk of cancer
+- The less alcohol you drink, the lower the risk of cancer

 - Overall, the risk of developing cancer is smaller if you stay within the government guidelines, about one standard drink a day for women or two for men